 When BOARS developed the eligibility reform policy, it projected incorrectly that the students in the 9% Eligibility in the Local Context (ELC) group and the 9% statewide group would combine to provide an admission guarantee to approximately 10% of California public high school graduates.
-BOARS recognized the miscalculation in 2012 after UC admitted 11.6% of public high school graduates who met one or both of the 9x9 guarantees, which grew to 14.3% after adding those admitted through ETR (c.f., Table 4).
-In 2018, UC's guarantee structure appears to still be accommodating more than the top 12.5% of California High School graduates targeted in the Master Plan.
-Applicants from public high schools who qualified for the guarantee for fall 2018 (58,200) constitute 13.3% of the total graduating class (436,279), while the admitted ETR applicants (13,705) constitute 3.1%.
-Overall, the combination of these groups represents 16.5%.
+BOARS recognized the miscalculation in 2012 after UC admitted 11.6% of public high school graduates who met one or both of the 9x9 guarantees, which grew to 14.3% after adding those admitted through ETR.
+In 2019, UC's guarantee structure appears to still be accommodating more than the top 12.5% of California High School graduates targeted in the Master Plan.
+Applicants from public high schools who qualified for the guarantee for fall 2019 (57,166) constitute 13.3% of the total graduating class (429,790), while the admitted ETR applicants (15,248) constitute 3.5%.
+Overall, the combination of these groups represents 16.8%.

 Thus, the 9x9 eligibility policy has overshot its original target for admission guarantees and, as a result, the overall eligibility pool is larger than expected.
-The total referral pool grew to 12,500 in 2018, a 14% increase.
+The total referral pool shrank to 11,940 in 2019, a 3% decrease.